mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

          while le.is_connected:
     NameError: name 'le' is not defined

 If so, set the USB permissions as described `here <https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/>`__.
+Then, run again these commands:

 .. code-block:: shell